KoalicjaOtwartyKrakow/KoalicjaOtwartyKrakow/README.md

 ## Use of IETF Keywords

 This document employs a subset of the Internet Engineering Task Force keywords found in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).
-These words are MUST, SHOULD, MAY and their counterparts MUST NOT, SHOULD NOT, MAY NOT.
+These words are MUST, SHALL, SHOULD, MAY and their counterparts MUST NOT, SHOULD NOT, MAY NOT.
 They are capitalized throughout the document to draw attention to their special status as keywords used to indicate requirements levels.

 Readers are directed to interpret them as requirements at levels consistent with their term of art definitions in the IETF [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

-## Scenarios

-The system needs to support the following scenarios:

-### As a Guest

-In the beta version, there are no Guest scenarios.

-## As a Volunteer

-*

-* I want to list Accommodation Units
-    * Filter by the following criteria:
-        * Type
-        * Location
-        * Capacity
-        * …
-    * See the occupancy status (as difference between the capacity and the number of occupants).
-* I want to list and filter Guests (criteria?)
-    * In this context, filter and sort the list of applicable Accommodation Units
-* I want to assign an Accommodation Unit to a Guest
-    * After picking a Guest from the list, see a list of available Accommodation Units that would fulfill requirements of a given Guest
-    * See detailed information of the Guest side by side with the list of Accommodation Units
-* I want to inspect a newly registered host and accommodation unit
-    * See a checklist of subtasks
-    * Mark subtasks as done (and/or provide additional comments?)
-* I want to check in with a Guest after a given period of time
-    * See a checklist of subtasks
-    * Mark subtasks as done (and/or provide additional comments?)

-## As a Host (Priority: 2)

-In the beta version there are no Host scenarios.

-## As a System Administrator

-* I want to be able to import data from Salam Lab's legacy database in Google Spreadsheet.

 ## Assumptions